ptarmiganlabs/butler-cw/README.md

 ![Butler CW](img/butler_cw.png)

 CW = Cache Warming, i.e. the process of proactively forcing Sense apps to be loaded into RAM, so they are readily available when users open them.
+Butler CW does this for Qlik Sense Enterprise on Windows (QSEoW).

 ## Background